ondrejsvec-ibm/processmining/Datasets/README.md

 * [Banking Account Closure](https://github.com/IBM/processmining/tree/main/Datasets/BankingAccountClosure).
 Demonstrate the combination of process mining and task mining to get finer details on business activities, and to recommend best RPA investments to simulate.
 * [Volvo IT Challenge](https://github.com/IBM/processmining/tree/main/Datasets/VolvoITChallenge2013).
 A support ticketing process from Volvo IT.

-## Loading project backup files (.IDP)
+## Loading project backup files (.idp)
-Each dataset is provided with a process mining project backup file (.IDP).
+Each dataset is provided with a process mining project backup file (.idp).
 1. Upload the event log file (CSV).
 Do not do the mapping
 1. From the top-right menu, select 'Manage History', load the IDP file and apply.
 This step will automatically map the fields, update the project settings, load the dashboards and the reference model.